Visualization of cylindrical resonances: Understanding coupling

 When the inlet is kept at constant pressure, the jet exiting the outlet oscillates at the resonant frequencies given by Eq.~\eqref{resFreq}.
 These oscillations have been observed experimentally\cite{franke}, but a theoretical explanation has not been given.
 To fill that void, a \textit{toy model} is included in the supplemental material accompanying this article, accessible through the link \textit{mathematical model}\cite{supplements}.
 It is based on the assumption that the jet switches between the two paths shown in Fig.~\ref{figAcoustics}, coupling with the fundamental mode of the cavity.
 The latter can be visualized using the right-hand side of supplement B to plot the mode $AC_{100}$.
 For the left-hand side, parameters $a\approx 100~mm$, $l\approx 80~mm$ and $f\approx 1~kHz$ should be used.

 Despite its simplicity, the model gives the reader a sound understanding of what coupling is and reproduces many of the general aspects of cavity resonators.
 Most notably, it shows how self-sustained oscillations of the jet due to its interaction with the cavity couple with its first resonant mode, resulting in the frequency response shown in Fig.~\ref{figModel}: for a certain range of inlet pressures, coupling leads to very stable operation.
-More details can be found in the supplemental material\cite{supplements}